Like a mobile device which has apps to enhance its functionality.

-To date, there are more than 40,000+ plugins within WordPress.
-This is set to continue growing.
+To date, there are more than 50,000+ plugins within WordPress itself.
+This number is set to continue growing.

 Do I really need to use Plugins?

 The founders of WordPress has decided earlier on that they can’t be doing everything on their own, otherwise, it would take forever to get the platform off the ground.
 So its founders have found it more meaningful to allow the community to develop plugins on their behalf.